 Techniques

-The implementation of chatbots can either be rule-based or statistical-based.
-We will have a look on both techniques in the following.
+The implementation of chatbots can either be rule-based or statistics-based.
+We will look at both techniques next.

-Rule-based Chatbots
+Rule-based chatbots

 Rule-based chatbots parse the textual input using a set of regular expressions.
 Based on the regular expressions, the intent of a user can be determined.
 A commonly used way to specify conversation rules in a rule-based way is AIML (Artificial Intelligence Markup Language).
-AIML is based on XML and available open-source.
-There exist AIML interpreters for a large variety of programming languages.
+AIML is based on XML and is available open source.
+There are AIML interpreters for a large variety of programming languages.

-Here is an example how a conversation rule in AIML can look like:
+Here is an example how a conversation rule in AIML might look:

 Example for AIML